python/cpython/Doc/reference/simple_stmts.rst

 "module" will refer to both packages and modules), searching for the module or package can begin.
 The first place checked is :data:`sys.modules`, the cache of all modules that have been imported previously.
-If the module is found there then it is used in step (2) of import.
+If the module is found there then it is used in step (2) of import unless :keyword:`None` is found in :data:`sys.modules`, in which case :exc:`ImportError` is raised.

 .. index::
     single: sys.meta_path